This article will look at the primary financial services available to consumers.

 Tax and audit consulting services help individuals, businesses, and other organizations with their income taxes to ensure that all documents are prepared accurately before filing them to avoid fines for incorrect filings.

 What Are the 9 Major Types of Financial Institutions?

 The following are the major types of financial institutions:

 1. Commercial Banks

-This type of financial institution offers different services, including checking, savings account, credit card services, loans, mortgages, and others.
-Savings accounts are usually for non-business clients, while checking accounts are for businesses who want to keep track of their expenses in a separate account.
+This financial institution offers different services, including checking, savings accounts, credit card services, loans, mortgages, etc. Savings accounts are usually for non-business clients, while checking accounts are for businesses who want to keep track of their expenses in a separate report.

 2. Credit Unions